 There are a handful of home stays around Shihtiping and it is a great chance to experience the hospitality of the locals by staying in their homes.
 Staying for a couple of nights also allows more time to explore Shihtiping and enjoy all the wonderful activities mentioned above.
 It is also good to stay overnight and watch the sunrise over the Pacific Ocean early the next morning.

-A search on the Internet shows about 6 homestays in Shihtiping but only 3 can be booked online from overseas.
+A search on the Internet shows about 6 homestays in Shihtiping but not all can be booked online from overseas.
 We will recommend Adagio Shihtiping (缓慢石梯坪) since we had stayed and enjoyed the great experience there.
-You can try others but take a peep at what Adagio has first.
+You may want to try others but take a peep at what Adagio has to offer first.

 There are more activities for those seeking adventures in Shihtiping.